‘Every tear I cried, he wiped away. He was the most amazing man’

 “We are going to get lit up out there,” Gholston recalled a team member saying.
 He said McClintock responded, saying they had to try to save Rynkowski: “This is what we do.”

-That selfless portrayal of her husband doesn’t surprise Alexandra McClintock.
+An amazing man That selfless portrayal of her husband doesn’t surprise Alexandra McClintock.
 She knew he was the type of man to willingly lay down his life for others.
 But he was also “the least confrontational guy in the whole world.”

 In the three years they knew each other, “I never heard him raise his voice, ever,” she said.
 When the neighbors’ music was too loud, she’d urge him to do something about it.
 He preferred keeping the peace.